dmachinewhisperer/ROBOT_CONTROLLERS/README.md

 # Robot Controller: PID Implementations

 Welcome to the Robot Controller repository.
 This repository is dedicated to providing implementations of common PID controllers for different robots.
-There are two implementations so far:  for a UAV (quadcopter) a d a self-balancing projects
+There are two implementations so far:  for a UAV (quadcopter) and a self-balancing project.

 ## Project Structure